ryan-taylor/workos-jsr/MIGRATION.md

-# WorkOS Node.js to Deno 2.x Migration Guide
+# Deno 2.x WorkOS SDK Implementation Guide

-This document outlines the key Node.js dependencies that need replacement as we migrate from Node.js to Deno 2.x, along with lessons learned, patterns that worked well, and common challenges encountered during the migration.
+This document outlines our approach to creating a Deno-native WorkOS SDK, including how we've replaced Node.js dependencies with Deno-native alternatives, patterns that work well in the Deno ecosystem, and solutions to common challenges.
+While we maintain npm compatibility as a secondary option, our primary focus is on Deno 2.x and JSR.io.

 ## Core Dependencies Requiring Replacement